Bayesian Dropout: Methods

-Note that this is equal to the ordinary Bayesian linear model in the limit $f=1$.
-Furthermore, note that if the matrix of covariates is normalized $\m\Lambda_1$ is a scaled identity matrix and Bayesian dropout becomes identical to ridge regression.
-Examining eq.~(\ref{eq:BLRPosterior}), an alternative view on Bayesian dropout is as a data dependent prior that averts overconfidence under model misspecification as the data size increases.
-As such, weights of larger features are regularized more heavily by dropout than by ridge regression as also discussed by \citet{Wang2013}.
-Also note that removing the prior term $\lambda_0$ and taking the maximum likelihood of eq.~\ref{eq:BLRPosterior} with respect to $\m w$ while keeping $\sigma$ constant recover the expression for learning with marginalized corrupted features~\citep{Maaten2013}.
+where $\m \Lambda = \lambda_0\m I + f(1-f)\m \Lambda_1 +(1-f)^2\m X^T \m X$ and $ \m \mu_n = (1-f)\m \Lambda^{-1}\m X^T \m y$.
+Examining \cref{eq:BLRPosterior}, we see this is equal to the familiar Bayesian linear model in the limit $f=0$, but more generally Bayesian dropout serves as a data dependent prior.
+The weights of larger features are regularized more heavily by dropout than by ridge regression as also observed by \cite{Wang2013}.
+Also note that removing the prior term $\lambda_0$ and taking the maximum likelihood of eq.~\ref{eq:BLRPosterior} with respect to $\m w$ while keeping $\sigma$ constant recover the expression for learning with marginalized corrupted features~\cite{Maaten2013}.